faizan4devloper/band-landing-page/README.md

             <div className={styles.formGroup}>
               <label>More Details</label>
               <textarea
-                placeholder="Enter your business details and scope of this demo in your usecase.
-More details here."
+                placeholder="Enter your business details and scope of this demo in your use case.
+More details here." rows="4"
-                rows="4"
                 required
               ></textarea>